smartdev00/Solana-Copy-Trading/README.md

 - **Requires Wrapped Solana (WSOL)**:
   - The bot uses WSOL for all trading activities.
 Ensure your wallet has sufficient WSOL before running the bot.
+  - Refer to the [Copy Trading - Prepare Wallet with WSOL](copy-trading-get-wsol.pdf) guide for detailed steps to prepare your wallet.

 ---